-HIST 240 the Atlantic World, 1500-1800 (S-1,2)
+HIST 240 The Atlantic World, 1500-1800 (S)

 Examines interactions between the Americas, Africa, and Europe in the early modern era.
-Special consideration of the Atlantic slave trade, the development of transatlantic colonial empires - especially the Spanish, British, French and Dutch empires - and interactions between American Indians and white colonizers.
+Gives special consideration of the Atlantic slave trade, the development of transatlantic colonial empires - especially the Spanish, British, French and Dutch empires - and interactions between American Indians and white colonizers.
 Covers social, economic, and political change.
 Berry.

-HIST 241 Revolutions in the West (F-2)
+HIST 241 Revolutions in the West (S2) 4 sem. hrs.

 Provides a comparative look at several of the major political and intellectual revolutions that transformed the West from an unimportant corner of the world in 1500 to a major site of world economic and cultural power.
 Includes the Scientific, American, French, and Russian Revolutions.
-Staff.
+Leonard.

-HIST 248 U.S. Foreign Policy: 1898-1945 (M5)
+HIST 248 U.S. Foreign Policy: 1898-1945 (M5) F2)